Maruful Haque: Bangladesh U23

 Following the sacking of Jamie Day, Maruful was named the interim head coach of Bangladesh national u-23 team in late September 2021, one month before the 2022 AFC U-23 Asian Cup qualification.
 Bangladesh had been drawn with Kuwait, Saudi Arabia and Uzbekistan.
-Despite of insufficient preparation time and superior opponents, Maruful showed high hopes of qualifying in the final round before the tournament.
-However, the campaign didn't go well for his side as Bangladesh returned home after losing all the three matches without scoring a single goal, including a massive 6-0 defeat against host Uzbekistan.
+Despite insufficient preparation time and superior opponents, Maruful showed high hopes of qualifying in the final round before the tournament.
+However, the campaign didn't go well for his side as Bangladesh returned home after losing all the three matches without scoring a single goal, including a massive 6–0 defeat against host Uzbekistan.

 Maruful's interim duty ended after the AFC U-23 Asian Cup qualification and he returned to coach Chittagong Abahani Limited.

+Sheikh Jamal DC

+In August 2022, after seven years awar, Maruful returned to Sheikh Jamal Dhanmondi Club for his second stint.
+Nonetheless, it was a disappointing return to the club as the Dhanmondi-based club finished fifth in the 2022–23 Bangladesh Premier League, with only five victories from twenty league games.

+Chittagong Abahani (technical advisor)

+In August 2023, Maruful obtained his AFC Pro-Diploma.
+However, he decided to take a break from coaching during the 2023–24 season.
+On 25 October 2023, he was appointed as the technical advisor of Chittagong Abahani.

+Bangladesh U20

+On 28 August 2024, Maruful guided the Bangladesh U20 team to the 2024 SAFF U-20 Championship title.